Dextroamphetamine Detox

 - Abusing the drug regularly

-- Experiencing a strong desire to use more of the drug, one you cannot seem to control
+- Experiencing a strong desire to use more of the drug

 - Feeling that you cannot get through the day, get out of bed, etc. without the drug